+This note explains the Shire's exposure to financial risks and how these risks could affect the Shire's future financial performance.

-Market risk - interest rate Exposure arising from Measurement Management Long term borrowings at variable rates Sensitivity analysis Utilise fixed interest rate borrowings Credit risk Cash and cash equivalents, trade receivables, financial assets and debt investments Aging analysis Credit analysis Diversification of bank deposits, credit limits.
-Investment policy Liquidity risk Borrowings and other liabilities Rolling cash flow forecasts Rolling cash flow Availability of committed credit lines and borrowing forecasts facilities The Shire does not engage in transa The Shire does not engage in transactions expressed in foreign currencies and is therefore not subject to foreign currency risk. l is therefore not s subject to foreign currency risk.
-Financial risk management is carried out by the area identifies, evaluates and manages financia approved the overall risk management policy an Financial risk management is carried out by the finance area under policies approved by the Council.
+Risk Exposure arising from Measurement Management Market risk - interest rate Long term borrowings at variable rates Sensitivity analysis Utilise fixed interest rate borrowings Credit risk Cash and cash equivalents, trade receivables, financial assets and debt investments Aging analysis Credit analysis Diversification of bank deposits, credit limits.
+Investment policy Liquidity risk Borrowings and other liabilities Rolling cash flow forecasts Availability of committed credit lines and borrowing facilities

+The Shire does not engage in transactions expressed in foreign currencies and is therefore not subject to foreign currency risk.

+Financial risk management is carried out by the finance area under policies approved by the Council.
 The finance area identifies, evaluates and manages financial risks in close co-operation with the operating divisions.
-Council have approved the overall risk management policy and provide policies on specific areas such as investment policy. proved by the Col h the operating di reas such as inve uncil.
-The finance ivisions.
-Council have estment policy. (a) Interest rate risk Cash and cash equivalents The Shire's main interest rate risk arises from c Shire to cash flow interest rate risk.
-Short term repaid within 12 months, reducing the risk level Cash and cash equivalents The Shire's main interest rate risk arises from cash and cash equivalents with variable interest rates, which exposes the Shire to cash flow interest rate risk.
-Short term overdraft facilities also have variable interest rates however these are repaid within 12 months, reducing the risk level to minimal. rariable interest rate iable interest rate ates, which exposes the is however these are Excess cash and cash equivalents are invested flow interest rate risk.
-Cash and cash equivalent and non-interest bearing accounts.
-Carrying am interest rate across all cash and cash equivalen Excess cash and cash equivalents are invested in fixed interest rate term deposits which do not expose the Shire to cash flow interest rate risk.
+Council have approved the overall risk management policy and provide policies on specific areas such as investment policy.

+(a) Interest rate risk

+Cash and cash equivalents

+The Shire's main interest rate risk arises from cash and cash equivalents with variable interest rates, which exposes the Shire to cash flow interest rate risk.
+Short term overdraft facilities also have variable interest rates however these are repaid within 12 months, reducing the risk level to minimal.

+Excess cash and cash equivalents are invested in fixed interest rate term deposits which do not expose the Shire to cash flow interest rate risk.
 Cash and cash equivalents required for working capital are held in variable interest rate accounts and non-interest bearing accounts.
-Carrying amounts of cash and cash equivalents at the 30 June and the weighted average interest rate accoss all cash and cash equivalents and term deposits held disclosed as financial assets at amortised cost sits which do not re held in variable lents at the 30 Ju bsed as financial expose the Shire to cash e interest rate accounts ne and the weighted average assets at amortised cost
+Carrying amounts of cash and cash equivalents at the 30 June and the weighted average interest rate across all cash and cash equivalents and term deposits held disclosed as financial assets at amortised cost are reflected in the table below.

-SHIRE OF EAST PILBARA NOTES TO AND FORMING PART OF THE FINANCIAL REPORT FOR THE YEAR ENDED 30 JUNE 2021 VCIAL REPORT 28.
-FINANCIAL RISK MANAGEMENT (Continued) (Continued) Weighted Average Carrying Fixed Interest Rate Variable Interest Bate Non Interest Rearing % \$ 5 S 69 2021 Cash and cash equivalents 0.10% 47,848,122 42,995,552 4,852,570 0 Financial assets at amortised cost - term demosts 0.40% 10 061 682 19 961 682 c c deposits
+Weighted Average Interest Rate % Carrying Amounts Fixed Interest Rate \$ Variable Interest Rate S Non Interest Bearing \$

+2021 Č.

+Cash and cash equivalents Financial assets at amortised cost - term 0.10% 47,848,122 42,995,552 4,852,570 0

+deposits 0.40% 19,951,682 19,951,682 0 0

+2020

+Cash and cash equivalents Financial assets at amortised cost - term 0.40% 48,219,955 41,246,858 6,973,097 0

+deposits 0.65% 11,461,978 11,461,978 0 0

+S